Steps for Accommodations for Undergraduate and Graduate Students

-To ensure the provision of reasonable and appropriate accommodations, all undergraduate and graduate students requesting accommodations in the academic or living environment on campus must submit documentation which meets the university’s guidelines.
-Documentation of a disability is evaluated on a case-by-case basis and approved through the Office of Learning Resources.
-All documentation is to be submitted to:
+We provide services and accommodations to all UNCSA students who have current documentation of a disability that substantially limits one or more major life activity, including but not limited to walking, talking, learning, hearing, or seeing.
+To ensure eligibility of reasonable and appropriate accommodations, all undergraduate and graduate students requesting accommodations in the academic or living environment on campus must submit documentation which meets the university’s guidelines.
+Documentation of a disability is evaluated on a case-by-case basis and approved through the office of Learning Resources.

 The student eligibility process consists of the following three steps:

 - Submission of disability documentation

 The first part of this process is to self-identify that you are a student with a disability and seek to request accommodations in either the academic or living environment on campus.
 Self-identification should be made to the office of Learning Resources, by email, phone, fax, or in person.
 Students at the post-secondary environment are required to self-identify as having a disability, including students who were formerly enrolled as a student with a disability in the UNCSA High School Academic Program.

 In order to evaluate accommodation requests, we need information about how your disability will impact you here at UNCSA.
 We want to understand the relevant and recent impact of your disability at the college level.